mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

 ## Final Thoughts

 With our dask-based data structure, we spend more of our time writing model code rather than maintenance of the engine itself.
-This allows a clean separation between our analysts that design and write our models, and our computational system, tha runs them.
+This allows a clean separation between our analysts that design and write our models, and our computational system, that runs them.
 Dask also offers a number of advantages not covered above.
 For example, with dask you also get access to [diagnostics](https://distributed.readthedocs.io/en/latest/web.html) such as time spent running each task and resources used.
 Also, you can easily distribute your computation with [dask distributed](https://distributed.readthedocs.io/en/latest/) with relative ease.
 Now if I want to run our model across larger-than-memory data or on a distributed cluster, we don't have to worry about rewriting our code to incorporate something like Spark.
 Finally, dask allows you to give pandas-capable business analysts or less technical folks access to large datasets with the [dask dataframe](http://dask.pydata.org/en/latest/dataframe.html).

 ## Full Example